 A passenger with the Pilsen Card (further information on the Pilsen Card is available here: https://en.pmdp.cz/pilsen-card/about-the-pilsen-card-project/) can use a season fare.
-Due to the unique free tariff for 1-123 days the Card provides a perfect possibility to plan the purchase more than 100 days in advance according to one's needs, as well as a favourable transfer ticket, which can be bought by the means of the electronic wallet of the Pilsen Card in the self- service terminals Cardman directly inside the vehicles of the Public Transport of Pilsen.
-Also Česká spořitelna bank machines allow you to top up or renew your travel pass, top up your e-wallet and check the balance on your Pilsen Card.
+Due to the unique free tariff for 1-123 days, the Card provides an ideal possibility to plan the purchase of more than 100 days according to one's needs.
+A very popular transfer ticket can be bought through the electronic wallet of the Pilsen Card in the self- service terminals Cardman directly inside the vehicles of the Public Transport of Pilsen. Česká Spořitelna bank machines allow you to top up or renew your travel pass, top up your e-wallet and check the balance on your Pilsen Card.